 What is a Bartholin cyst?

-Bartholin cysts occur in about 3% of all women.
-Doctors typically diagnose them in women of reproductive age.
+Bartholin cysts will occur in about 2% of all women at some time in their life.
+They are more common in women of reproductive age.
 The chance of developing a Bartholin cyst decreases after menopause.

 Symptoms and Causes

 Healthcare providers do not know why some women are predisposed to getting Bartholin cysts.
 Some causes of Bartholin cysts are: